petk/php-build-system/docs/cmake/introduction.md

 >
 > The build system generates multiple files not intended to be tracked by Git.
 > Therefore, it is recommended to establish a distinct build directory right
 > from the start.
-For instance, you can also consider creating a build directory
+For instance, a build directory can be also created within the
-> within the source directory:
+> source directory:
 >
 > ```sh
 > cmake -B build-directory